ws1227/YJSafeKVO/README.md

 e.g. If you need to add multiple observers, you must make sure that you will remove them correctly.
 If you miss one, it crashes; if you remove the wrong one, it crashes.

 ```
-*** Terminating app due to uncaught exception 'NSRangeException', reason: 'Cannot remove an observer <Bar 0x100202de0> for the key path "count" from <Foo 0x100202ac0> because it is not registered as an observer.'
+*** Terminating app due to uncaught exception 'NSRangeException', reason: 'Cannot remove an observer <Bar 0x100202de0> for the key path "name" from <Foo 0x100202ac0> because it is not registered as an observer.'
 ```

 Another example: